 - Foster good relations between persons who share a relevant protected characteristic and persons who do not share it.

-- The CCG must prepare and publish one or more equality objectives it thinks it should achieve to support the PSED (above).
-The objectives must be published not later than 13th October 2013 and at intervals of not greater than four years.
+- The CCG must prepare and publish, on a four yearly basis or more, equality objectives it thinks it should achieve to support the PSED (above).
 Each objective must be specific and measurable.

 - The CCG must publish information, not later than 31st Jan each year, to demonstrate compliance with the PSED.
 The information published must relate to persons who share a relevant protected characteristic who are: